tacodenouter/taco-2019-02/content/posts/post-7.md

 The below is a prototype that showcases a typical journey, from onboarding to action.

-<iframe width="187.5" height="406" src="https://fitch-olay-genie-201906-1.netlify.com/" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="50%" height="406" src="https://fitch-olay-genie-201906-1.netlify.com/" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Illustration for this prototype were taken from the public Dribbble account of the very talented [Cindy Suen](https://dribbble.com/cindysuen) ← Definitely hire her, she makes awesome animations!
+Illustrations for this prototype are by [Cindy Suen](https://dribbble.com/cindysuen)

 ### Olay Genie design features